Year 18,596 World Time | 596 World Time Abbreviated

 Valucre is twice the radius of Earth and, like Earth, is made up mostly of water.
 For simplicity's sake, Valucre has similar seasons, weather, atmosphere, flora, fauna, etc. Valucre's creatures are also open by design, meaning that while nations may have their own bestiary index, their own unique creatures or versions of existing creatures, players are not limited to these and can create their own as long as they adhere to mild powers.

-Despite a high level of scientific understanding among its people, the presence of magic has confounded every effort to get an accurate measure of the planet's age beyond a certain point, and has complicated cartography and archaeology for eons.
+Despite a high level of scientific understanding among its people, the presence of magic has confounded efforts to get an accurate measure of the planet's age, and has complicated cartography and archaeology for eons.
 Different nations may keep different calendars for religious or cultural reasons but also keep track of a universal World Time.
 The universal calendar shared throughout the nations indicates that Valucre is in its 18,596th year World Time (WT).
 Colloquially this is referred to as 596 WTA (World Time Abbreviated, cutting off the millennia digits).
-For simplified timekeeping purposes, Valucre advances at a rate of 1:1 with the real world.
+For simplified timekeeping purposes, Valucre advances at a rate of 1:1 with the real world, usually advancing in June.

-Every continent or territory favors a major theme, meanwhile participating in the shared world of the other locations.
-This means that while one location on the planet can be high fantasy (like Orisia or Elendaron), another can employ magitech and airships (like Terrenus and Genesaris), and another still might favor futuristic scifi (like Renovatio or Alterion).
-Because of the complex interplay between magic and technology it's difficult to say that one nation is more 'advanced' than another since different means can be employed to similar ends.
+Continents and territories tend to favor a major theme while also participating in the shared game space.
+This means that while one location on the planet can be high fantasy (like Orisia or Elendaron), another can employ magitech and airships (like Terrenus and Genesaris), and another might favor futuristic scifi (like Renovatio).
+Because of the complex interplay between magic and technology it's difficult to say that one nation is more 'advanced' than another since different means can be employed to similar ends, though that doesn't stop different kingdoms from trying.

 Keep in mind that these descriptions are not meant to isolate one setting from another and that your character can travel freely between each location, having to surpass obstacles magical and mundane.
 Also keep in mind that settings have a general theme but are not restricted to that theme.
 Considering these continents occupy the same world, expect to see some truly odd and wonderful sights.